 With intense competition in the industry, digital marketers face the pressing challenge of getting their message to their target audience before a competitor does.
 Consumers are looking for information using a variety of devices at all hours and on a number of platforms.
 With information overload, marketing professionals need to be able to identify the audience for their product and the locations where they are finding information online.

-Data science and analytics skills are essential in today’s consumer driven market, especially if you want to understand consumer behaviour and identify trends and patterns to predict future behaviour.
+Data science and analytics skills are essential in today’s consumer-driven market, especially if you want to understand consumer behavior and identify trends and patterns to predict future behavior.
 Using big data insight, companies across global industry sectors have the opportunity to create targeted marketing campaigns and reduce costs on mass advertising by focusing on consumers that are more likely to become customers.

 3. Data science and analytics can help in better and faster decision making

-Data science and analytics insight is changing the way businesses make decisions and big data has disrupted the existing business ecosystem.
-Data science tools and techniques are helping businesses in faster and fact-based decision making, while also optimising employee time and performance by providing more opportunities to problem solve and apply data insight on the job.
-Studies also show that organisations that are driven by data make better daily decisions and notice an increased efficiency in operations, customer experience and higher revenues.
+Data science and analytics insight is changing the way businesses make decisions, and big data has disrupted the existing business ecosystem.
+Data science tools and techniques are helping businesses in faster and fact-based decision-making, while also optimizing employee time and performance by providing more opportunities to problem solve and apply data insight on the job.
+Studies also show that organizations that are driven by data make better daily decisions and notice an increased efficiency in operations, customer experience, and higher revenues.

 For example, data analytics is acting as a unique value proposition to the Supply Chain industry.
-Supply chain managers are not only using data analytics to identify inconsistencies and inefficiencies in existing business processes in order to cut down on costs, but also analysing supply chain investments and making decisions based on risk modelling and data assessments.
-Supply chain managers can further use data science tools to make improvements in inventory management, procurement, logistics and channel management.
+Supply chain managers are not only using data analytics to identify inconsistencies and inefficiencies in existing business processes in order to cut down on costs but also analyzing supply chain investments and making decisions based on risk modeling and data assessments.
+Supply chain managers can further use data science tools to make improvements in inventory management, procurement, logistics, and channel management.

 4. Re-developing existing products and new product development with the help of Big Data

-With a data-focused, predictive and proactive approach, firms are using data science to develop new products, identify areas of improvement in existing product lines, and increasing the implementation rate of new product features and product extensions to ensure their products are meeting the changing needs of consumers.
+With a data-focused, predictive, and proactive approach, firms are using data science to develop new products, identify areas of improvement in existing product lines, and increase the implementation rate of new product features and product extensions to ensure their products are meeting the changing needs of consumers.

 - Increased customer satisfaction

-- Minimised risk associated with new product development
+- Minimized risk associated with new product development

 - Customer-focused products and services